wp-plugins/app-store-assistant/readme.txt

 * Request: Bulk import of Apps [Thanks TesterGP]
 * Request: Change file type to png if tiff supplied by app store WP_Image_Editor
 * Request: Random Post generator (randomly picks an app that you don't already have a post for) [Thanks AslanDoma]
-* Request: Shortcode tags can now override the Store/Language chosen [Thanks crisf86]
+* Request: Shortcode tags can override the Store/Language chosen [Thanks crisf86]
-* Request: Sped up Reset of Featured Images (Using log system)
+* Request: Sped up Reset of Featured Images and saves to log (Using log system)
 * Request: All images now saved as png http://bhoover.com/wp_image_editor-wordpress-image-editing-tutorial/
-* Request: Reset Featured Images now saves to log
 * Request: Plugin checks the app in all stores for availability and then generates the box with flags.
 Each flag is a button and a link to the app.
 Of course links is set for affiliate programs.
 [Thanks Aslan Guseinov]
 * Request: Option to search for Apps no longer available and change post to "Pending Review"
-* Added: ----------------Option to rebuild cache same method as FI Rebuild
+* Added: Option to rebuild cache same method as FI Rebuild
-* Request: iBooks support [Thanks rnakoneshny]
 * Request: separate the elements of appDetails, ex. appVersion, appCreateBy, appReleaseDate, etc. [Thanks Jomasher]
 * Request: Add Tags with App/item name to post [Thanks iOSAppLists]
 * Pending: iWatch search